f4pga/f4pga-arch-defs/README.md

 make env
 ```

-To build all demo bitstreams there are 3 useful targets:
+To build all demo bitstreams there are 3 useful targets (run these commands in `symbiflow-arch-defs/build`):

 ```
 # Build all demo bitstreams, targetting all architectures